coder/docs/setup/docker.md

   [Docker Desktop 20.10](https://www.docker.com/products/docker-desktop).
   **Note**: Coder for Docker requires Windows Subsystem for Linux at this time.

+### For systems without x86-64 architecture

-At this time, Coder publishes builds for the x86-64 architecture only, and does not support support Arm-based processors, such as those present in Apple Silicon (M1) laptops or Amazon Graviton instances.
+At this time, Coder publishes builds for the x86-64 architecture only and does _not_ support Arm-based processors, such as those present in Apple Silicon (M1) laptops or Amazon Graviton instances.

-On Apple Silicon laptops, we have had some success using [Rosetta 2] to emulate the x86-64 instruction set.
+We have had some success using [Rosetta 2] on Apple Silicon laptops to emulate the x86-64 instruction set.
 To install Rosetta 2 on your macOS computer, run the following command in a terminal window: